nplan/HomeButtons/docs/user_guide.md

 > ![Label Text Size Comparison](assets/text_sizes.png){width="125"}

-When **done**, click *"Save"*.
+When **done**, click `Save`.
 Device will exit the setup and display button labels.

-> If MQTT connection is not successful, *"MQTT error"* will be displayed and *Home Buttons* will return to welcome screen.
+> If MQTT connection is not successful, `MQTT error` will be displayed and *Home Buttons* will return to welcome screen.
 You can start the setup again by pressing any button.
 Please make sure to enter correct MQTT parameters.

 ## Wi-Fi Setup {#wifi_setup}